-Link with other Open Calls: Understanding what digital identity (Open Call #1) is, data owners privacy policies requirements and data governance (Open Call #2), market mechanisms for data exchange and trading, and federated business models (Open Call #3) is prerequisite for designing and implementing innovative and fit for purpose gateway solutions for cross-chain data exchange.
-Solutions to be developed in this Open Call #4 should consider some of the approaches and outcomes identified in Open Call #1, #2, and #3.
-Joint activities between Open Call #1, #2, #3, and Open Call #4 innovators will be facilitated by the TrustChain consortium.
+Link with other Open Calls: Understanding what digital identity (Open Call #1) is, data owners privacy policies requirements and data governance (Open Call #2), market mechanisms for data exchange and trading, and federated business models (Open Call #3), interoperability across multiple chains (Open Call #4) is prerequisite for designing and implementing innovative and fit for purpose, green, scalable, and sustainable DLTs.
+Solutions to be developed in this Open Call #5 should consider some of the approaches and outcomes identified in Open Call #1, #2, #3, and #4.
+Joint activities between Open Call #1, #2, #3, #4, and Open Call #5 innovators will be facilitated by the TrustChain consortium.